Camp Lejeune Birth Defects

 This includes women who were pregnant, women who lost pregnancies, and anyone born on the base between 1953 and 1987 when the Camp Lejeune water was contaminated.

 Previously, eligibility for relief from Camp Lejeune toxic water injuries has been limited.
-Veterans and their family members have faced repeated denials, leaving them frustrated and overwhelmed with medical bills and mental anguish.
+Veterans and their family members have faced repeated denials, leaving them frustrated and overwhelmed with medical bills and emotional distress.

 Even if you have been told you do not qualify in the past, you may be entitled to compensation through a Camp Lejeune birth defects lawsuit.